rubal2508/SWE-Interview-Prep-Guide/Notes Hiring Manager/HM Notes 1 Private.md

 > - Main:
 >   - Discount reporting dashboard json to excel
 >   - Identified fedXFiles are being failed mostly due to a field that is not important to us
->   - WFS Utils and debugging the main issue RCA recent migration
+>   - WFS Utils and debugging the main item missing issue RCA recent migration
 >   - WFS Utils: for doing repeatitive tasks (update po status, item setup etc)
 > - Other:
 >   - TRG was about to be shelved but I suggested a solution with no extra cost